sf-wdi-37/active-record/README.md

 1. **Test the validation in Rails console.**

   Back in your Rails console, try creating a speaker without an email address.
 You should see `ROLLBACK` in the Rails console instead of `COMMIT`, meaning there was no change to your database.

+  > Note: You may need to restart your Rails console.
+The Rails console runs the code that was present when you ran `rails c`, so if you update your code, you want to restart the console.

   Let's use the Rails console to see what happened: